NgoHoangNhatMinh/chess/README.md

 | 8 | 84,998,978,956|
 | 9 | 2,439,530,234,167|
 | 10 | 69,352,859,712,417|

+The program has included 6 different starting positions for a more robust testing of move generations across different positions.

 **Tips**: For most chess engines, perft is usually tested up to depth 6 or 7, as it takes exponentially longer for more than that